28 Jan What’s the Limiting Factor?

 We’ve already taken care of one limiting factor: our anchor.
 Many of the anchorages in the Keys are tough to get an anchor to set in due to various types of grassy bottoms.
 Others have a shallow layer of sand over solid rock.
 Many have significant current.
 So we eliminated the “worried about our anchor” limitation — which could limit us to zero nights in some interesting places — by getting the best setting and holding anchor we knew of: a Mantus.

 When we first bought Barefoot Gal, we thought that one of our first projects would be to add more solar panels.
 While we still want to do this, we realized that with switching to LED lights, we’re doing okay with the panels we do have and the Honda generator.
 We’ve discovered that there’s a bigger limiting factor . . .

 Yeah, our holding tank.
 We can only go four days without a pumpout.
-In the short run, we can use our cruising guides to find marinas with pump outs, and Mary Dixon’s list of places with pump out boats in Florida.
+In the short run, we can use our cruising guides to find marinas with pump outs and locations with pump out boats.
 Longer term, we want to change to a composting head.
 So that’s moved up on the list of projects we want to do.

 Another example: It’d be nice to get our watermaker running (it needs a new membrane, something we knew when we bought the boat), but we have tankage that can last us 10 days to 2 weeks.
 Not nearly as limiting as the holding tank, so lower priority.